Pidgeot/python-lnp/docs/content.rst

 and distribution.
 It is quite simply a complete ``raw`` folder, identically structured to vanilla DF, with all unmodified files removed.
-It can thus be installed simply by overwriting a vanilla install of DF, and mods that change little will have tiny filesizes.
+It can thus be installed simply by overwriting a vanilla install of DF, and mods that change little will have tiny file sizes.
 The ``data/speech`` folder is installed as if it was part of the raws, but should be included in the usual place (ie ``data`` and ``raw`` as sibling dirs) if any files there have been changed.